 In conjunction with the Gas Invoices, City Gas filed a Schedule that summarizes all gas invoices and imbalance dispositions.
 City Gas states that this schedule is intended to facilitate the Commission's review of the filing.
-For the reasons stated in the preceding two paragraphs, City Gas requests confidential classification for the highlighted portions of its summary schedule for February 1997.
-Those highlighted portions include all columns at lines 41-48, page 9; all columns at lines 15-30 and lines 38-45, page 10; and all columns at lines 14, 15, and 23-25, page 11.
+For the reasons stated in the preceding two paragraphs, City Gas requests confidential classification for the highlighted portions of its summary schedule for April 1997.
+Those highlighted portions include all columns at lines 41-50, page 9; all columns at lines 15-37 and lines 42-51, page 10; and all columns at lines 25-27, page 11.

-I find that the information discussed above is proprietary confidential business information and should be given confidential treatment to avoid harm to City Gas and its ratepayers.
+Upon review, it appears that the information discussed above is proprietary confidential business information and should be given confidential treatment to avoid harm to City Gas and its ratepayers.
 City Gas requests that this information not be declassified for a period of 18 months.
-Section 366.093(4), Florida Statutes, states that any Commission finding that records contain proprietary confidential business information will remain effective for a period set by the Commission not to exceed 18 months, unless the Commission finds, for good cause, that protection from disclosure shall be made for a specified longer period.
-It is noted that this 18 month time period of confidential classification will ultimately protect City Gas and its ratepayers.
+Section 366.093(4), Florida Statutes, states that any Commission finding that records contain proprietary confidential business information will remain effective for a period set by the Commission not to exceed 18months, unless the Commission finds, for good cause, that protection from disclosure shall be made for a specified longer period.
+It is noted that this 18-month time period of confidential classification will ultimately protect City Gas and its ratepayers.
 The request for a confidential classification period of 18 months shall, therefore, be granted.